Nat1405/newer-nifty/docs/nifty/maintenance.rst

 This file, others like it in the docs/ directory and the README are written in reStructuredText.
-This markup language integrates well with Python's automatic documentation builder (read Sphinx) and Github as well as being human readable.
+This markup language integrates well with Python's automatic documentation builder (we used Sphinx) and Github as well as being human readable.
 You can read more about reStructuredText `here.<http://www.sphinx-doc.org/en/stable/rest.html>`_

 Comments and DocStrings in Source Code